 But with that being said, we cannot afford to be blind to consequences.
 Before disclosing it we must ascertain the degree of good or bad consequences it will have.
 If we know that a certain discovery has nothing but dangerous consequences to offer to the mass, the discovery is best kept limited only to the knowledge of the scientist and researches working on it.
 This way the discovery can help societies in the long run without completely destroying it now.

 Q 11.
 Science, like any other discipline, can be used in a good way or bad way.
-Provide below are processes and applications made possible through science.
+Provided below are processes and applications made possible through science.
 State your views on whether the given application is for the good, the bad or it is something that cannot be so definitely categorised:

 (b) Television to eradicate illiteracy and for mass communication of ideas and news.